gamingwithevets/pyu8disas/README.md

-**PyU8disas** is an nX-U8/100 disassembler written in Python.
-It tries to mimic the original, intended ASM syntax of the U8 architecture.
+**PyU8disas** is an nX-U8/100 core disassembler written in Python.
+It tries to mimic the original, intended assembly syntax of the U8 architecture. (except for the addresses and instruction opcodes)

 # Usage
 ```